YangLab/CIRCexplorer2/docs/about/faq.md

 Q: Comparied with other circular RNA identification tools, what is the performance of CIRCexplorer2?

-A: CIRCexplorer2 is based on our previous circular RNA identification tool CIRCexplorer, and it inherits all the advantages of CIRCexplorer such as [high accuracy, good sensitivity and low memory consumption](http://nar.oxfordjournals.org/content/44/6/e58.abstract).
+A: CIRCexplorer2 is based on our previous circular RNA identification tool CIRCexplorer, and it inherits all the advantages of CIRCexplorer such as high accuracy, good sensitivity and low memory consumption. and it performs well single-handedly and the combination with other circRNA identification algorithm only results in subtle improvements. [[1](http://nar.oxfordjournals.org/content/44/6/e58.abstract)][[2](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005420)][[3](https://www.frontiersin.org/articles/10.3389/fcell.2018.00020/full)]

 Q: CIRCexplorer2 is too slow with large data.
 How could I improve it?